AYANB928/TicTacToe/README.md

 This program creates a Tic-Tac-Toe game where the player plays against the computer.
 The game is displayed using a GUI created with the Tkinter library.

+Program Includes:
-The program has a "Play Again" button that allows the player to start a new game after the current game is over.
+A "Play Again" button that allows the player to start a new game after the current game is over.
-The program has a "Quit" button that closes the program.
+A "Quit" button that closes the program.
-If the computer wins, it will display "computer wins" If the player wins it will display "you win".
+Settings drop down menu for background color
+Display for computer: "computer wins"
+Display for player: "you win".

 To run program: